xpack/mock-console-ts/README.md

 This project provides a **TypeScript** Node.js **CommonJS**/**ES6** module with a mock console which logs to string arrays, for testing purposes.

-Note: Compatibility with legacy CommonJS is required until VS Code extensions will be updated to import ES6 modules.

 The open source project is hosted on GitHub as [xpack/mock-console-ts](https://github.com/xpack/mock-console-ts).